Tsuk1ko/pximg-proxy/README.md

 ## ENV

 - `PROTOCOL` - Specify the protocol of example URLs on index page.
-It may be useful when you are using a HTTPS CDN.
+It may be useful when you are using a HTTPS CDN, for example `https:`.
+- `HOST` - Specify the host of example URLs on index page.
+Can contain port number.
+- `USER_AGENT` - UA used to request Pixiv.
+If not provided, the default UA of axios will be used.